plotly/graphing-library-docs/_posts/plotly_js/README.md

       - 'maps' = https://plotly.com/javascript/maps
       - '3d_charts' = https://plotly.com/javascript/3d-charts
     - Thumbnail images should be clear and interesting.
 You do not need to capture the ENTIRE chart, but rather focus on the most interesting part of the chart.
-    - Use images.plot.ly for adding new images.
+    - Use images.plotly.com for adding new images.
 The password is in the Plotly 1Password Engineering Vault.
       - Log-in here: https://661924842005.signin.aws.amazon.com/console
       - From the <b>Amazon Web Services Console</b> select <b>S3 (Scalable Storage in the Cloud)</b> then select <b>plotly-tutorials</b> -> <b>plotly-documentation</b> -> <b>thumbnail</b>
       - Now from <b>All Buckets /plotly-tutorials/plotly-documentation/thumbnail</b> select the <b>Actions</b> dropdown and <b>upload</b> your .jpg file